NVSL/CSE141pp-Tool-Moneta/README.md

 **Name for Trace:** The name to save the trace as

 **Function to start trace at:** Specify a function to begin recording of traces.
 If left blank the default function is main.
-May be used in conjuntion with `START_TRACE` tag.
+May be used in conjunction with `START_TRACE` tag.

 #### Example Inputs